4ndr34z/shells/README.md

 - Added Updog support
 - Added Netcat binaries.
 - Powershell: Created upload/download functionality (upload requires Updog for receiving files)
+- Added more information about running ngrok and Updog.

 ### Version 1.4.2
 - PowerShell: Added a new "mini AMSI-bypass".
 (It is a partial bypass) Based on Matt Graebers Reflection method